Metric gluing of Brownian and $\sqrt{8/3}$-Liouville quantum gravity surfaces: Introduction

 Iteratively applying Theorems~\ref{thm-wedge-gluing} and~\ref{thm-cone-gluing} can give us metric gluing statements for when we cut a quantum surface by multiple SLE$_{8/3}$-type curves.
-One basic application of this fact is the following variant of Corollary~\ref{cor-brownian-half-plane-wedge} in which one identifies the entire boundary of the two Brownian half-plane instances together.

-\begin{cor} Suppose that we have two independent instances of the Brownian half-plane.
-Then the metric quotient obtained by gluing the two surfaces together according to boundary length is isometric to the $\sqrt{8/3}$-LQG metric associated with a weight-$4$ quantum cone.
-Moreover, the interface between the two Brownian half-plane instances is an SLE$_{8/3}$-type curve which can be sampled as follows.
-First sample a whole-plane SLE$_{8/3}(2)$ curve $\eta_1$ from $0$ to $\infty$; then, conditional on $\eta_1$, sample a chordal SLE$_{8/3}$ curve~$\eta_2$ from~$0$ to~$\infty$ in $\BB C\setminus \eta_1$. \end{cor}

-We remark that the interface in Corollary~\ref{cor-brownian-half-plane-2side} can also be described by a pair of GFF flow lines \cite{ig1,ig4}.

-Corollary~\ref{cor-brownian-half-plane-2side} is obtained by applying Corollary~\ref{cor-brownian-half-plane-wedge} to glue the positive boundaries of the two Brownian half-planes and then applying Theorem~\ref{thm-cone-gluing} to glue the two sides of the resulting weight-$4$ quantum wedge.
+One basic application of this fact is Theorem~\ref{thm-brownian-half-plane-2side}, in which one identifies the entire boundary of the two Brownian half-plane instances together.
+This theorem is obtained by applying Theorem~\ref{thm-brownian-half-plane-wedge} to glue the positive boundaries of the two Brownian half-planes and then applying Theorem~\ref{thm-cone-gluing} to glue the two sides of the resulting weight-$4$ quantum wedge.

-Another result which can be obtained from multiple applications of Theorems~\ref{thm-wedge-gluing} and~\ref{thm-cone-gluing} (together with the description of the law of whole-plane space-filling SLE$_6$ in Section~\ref{sec-sle}) is the following statement, which applies in the setting of the peanosphere construction~\cite[Theorem~1.13]{wedges}.
+Another result which can be obtained from multiple applications of Theorems~\ref{thm-wedge-gluing} and~\ref{thm-cone-gluing} is a metric gluing statement in the setting of the peanosphere construction~\cite[Theorem~1.9]{wedges}, which allows us to express the Brownian plane or Brownian map as the metric space quotient of a countable collection of Brownian disks glued together along their boundaries.
+Before stating this result, we need to briefly recall the definition of space-filling SLE$_6$.

+\emph{Whole-plane space-filling SLE$_6$ from $\infty$ to $\infty$} is a variant of SLE$_6$ which travels from $\infty$ to $\infty$ in $\BB C$ and iteratively fills in bubbles as it disconnects them from $\infty$ (so in particular is not a Loewner evolution).
+As explained in~\cite[Footnote 4]{wedges}, whole-plane space-filling SLE$_6$ can be sampled as follows. \begin{enumerate} \item Let $\eta^L$ and $\eta^R$ be the flow lines of a whole-plane GFF started from $0$ with angles $\pi/2$ and $-\pi/2$, respectively, in the sense of~\cite{ig4}.
+Note that by~\cite[Theorem~1.1]{ig4}, $\eta^L$ has the law of a whole-plane SLE$_{8/3}(-2/3)$ from $0$ to $\infty$ and by~\cite[Theorem~1.11]{ig4}, the conditional law of $\eta^R$ given $\eta^L$ is that of a concatenation of independent chordal SLE$_{8/3}(-4/3; -4/3)$ processes in the connected components of $\BB C\setminus \eta^L$. \item Conditional on $\eta^L$ and $\eta^R$, concatenate a collection of independent chordal space-filling SLE$_{6}$ processes, one in each connected component of $\BB C\setminus (\eta^L \cup \eta^R)$.
+Such processes are defined in~\cite[Sections~1.1.3 and~4.3]{ig4} and can be obtained from ordinary chordal SLE$_6$ by, roughly speaking, iteratively filling in the bubbles it disconnects from $\infty$. \end{enumerate}